List of RKO Pictures films: 1936

 1936 was another profitable year for RKO, which released 39 films.
 The studio saw the arrival of producer Howard Hawks as well as George and Ira Gershwin.
 Although the studio did well overall, two of the few outstanding pictures to come out during the year were Follow the Fleet and Swing Time, which were both Astaire and Rogers vehicles.
 One of the biggest disappointments of the year was Sylvia Scarlett, starring Katharine Hepburn.

 1937

 1937 was the most productive year in RKO's history, with the studio releasing 56 films, as well as entering into an agreement to distribute films produced by Walt Disney Productions, in place of Van Beuren Studios, which subsequently folded its operations.
-Snow White and the Seven Dwarfs, the first Disney film released by RKO, premiered in December 1937, although it underwent wide release in February 1938, and was a huge success.
+Snow White and the Seven Dwarfs, the first Disney film released by RKO, premiered on December 21, 1937, although it underwent wide release on February 4, 1938, and was a huge success.
 It was one of the few successes of the year for RKO, which again went through yet another management change.
 Another bright spot for the studio was Stage Door, which was only a small financial success, yet received very good critical notices, including four Oscar nominations.